South Haryana

 South Haryana is an underdeveloped region of the Indian state of Haryana.
 South Haryana has dearth of essentials i.e. water (Bhakra water), road, transport and protracted demand of University and educational institutes.
-The Haryana government is discriminating in development of south Haryana.
+The Haryana government is accused of discriminating in development of south Haryana.
 "Neglect" of Rewari-Mahendergarh-Gurgaon belt in terms of development works, government jobs, public transport especially roads and supply of water and power are demands from a long time period.